Estate planning for ag producers

-Farm families work hard to build successful operations and to create estates for the next generation.
+An upcoming workshop for farm families is meant to help them create estates for the next generation.

-That's why the Noble Research Institute will host an estate planning for agricultural producers workshop from 10 a.m. to 3 p.m.
+The Noble Research Institute will host an estate planning for agricultural producers workshop from 10 a.m. to 3 p.m.
 Thursday, Jan.
-9 at the Ardmore Convention Center in Ardmore, located at 2401 Rockford Road.
+9 at the Ardmore Convention Center, located at 2401 Rockford Road.

 This workshop will provide information on the need to plan for estate transfers as well as related laws and available tools.